-Throughout the South Western district sandstone and mudstone are predominant.
-These rock types are not important aquifers (water-bearing rocks).
-Limestone and gravels are less prevalent but are important drinking water sources where they occur in North Cork.
-Groundwater also makes an important contribution to river flows in the District.
+Groundwater includes several important aquifers (water-bearing rocks) in the eastern part of the basin, with mainly limestone's underlying the lowland areas.
+Groundwater is an important source of drinking water but also makes an important contribution to river flows and lake levels.
+Figure 5.6 shows the aquifer distribution in the WRBD.
+In the WRBD there were four groundwater body types identified, based on flow regime of the aquifer, with the two main being poorly productive bedrock (40% of total area) and karstic (45% of total area).
+The classification resulted in 95 groundwater bodies being delineated.

-Figure 5.6 shows the aquifer distribution in the SWRBD.
-In the SWRBD there were four groundwater body types identified, based on flow regime of the aquifer, these are poorly productive bedrock, productive fissured bedrock aquifers, karstic and gravel.
-The classification resulted in 84 groundwater bodies being delineated.
-Groundwater status in the SWRBD is given in Table 5.6, based on the new water status classification (2008).
-Figures 5.8a and b show the groundwater status in the SWRBD.
+Groundwater status in the WRBD is given in Table 5.6, based on the new water status classification (2008).
+Figures 5.8a and b show the groundwater status in the WRBD.
+The chemical and quantitative groundwater status in the Western RBD was found to be good for all the groundwater bodies within the District, therefore meeting the requirements of the WFD.

-Table 5.6 Groundwater Status in the SWRBD
+Table 5.6 Groundwater Status in the WRBD